Skip to content

 How do Instagram accounts get hacked?

-Mainly through phishing fake login pages, reused passwords from other breaches, and session hijacking via malware or unsecured networks.
+Mainly through phishing fake login pages, reused passwords exposed in other breaches, and session hijacking via malware or unsecured networks.

-Two ways: SIM swapping (taking over your phone number to receive SMS codes) or session hijacking (stealing your active login token so they never need to log in at all).
+Two main ways: SIM swapping, which takes over a phone number to intercept SMS codes, and session hijacking, which steals an active login token so the attacker never needs to authenticate at all.

 Not always.
-You must also revoke all active sessions in your security settings to invalidate any session tokens the attacker holds.
+Active sessions must also be revoked in security settings to invalidate any session tokens the attacker holds; otherwise, a stolen token can still grant access after a password change.

-Paid someone to recover your hacked account, and now they want more money?
+Paid someone to recover a hacked account, and now they want more money?

-It’s a scam.
-Stop contact, report the account to the platform, and report financial loss to Action Fraud (UK) or the Gardaí (Ireland).
+It is a scam.
+Stop contact, report the account to the platform, and report any financial loss to Action Fraud in the UK or the Gardaí in Ireland.

 What should Belfast businesses do if hacked?

-Secure email first, use official recovery tools, revoke sessions, notify your audience if messages were sent, and check GDPR reporting obligations if customer data was exposed.
+Secure the linked email first, use the platform’s official recovery tools, revoke active sessions, notify customers if messages were sent on the business’ behalf, and check GDPR reporting obligations if customer data may have been exposed.